Bloombox/Swift/README.md

         fatalError("some error happened: \(result.statusCode)")
       }
     }

-    // the call can be observed or cancelled in async mode call.cancel()

   } catch {
     // only client-side errors will show up here (i.e. missing API key, or unresolved partner ID) fatalError("client-side error")